FirephoenixX02/FirephoenixX02/README.md

 ### Hi there 👋
-I'm a Developer which likes to help in Unique or Cool Projects  and which thinks that Open Source is the best thing since Pizza.(Exept for Videogames ;D)
+I'm a Developer who likes to help in Unique or Cool Projects  and which thinks that Open Source is the best thing since Pizza.(Exept for Videogames ;D)
 - 🔭 I’m currently working on Android Apps which I code in Kotlin.
 - 🌱 I’m currently learning Kotlin and Javascript
 - 📫 How to reach me: Check out my Website Link is on the left ;)